• Skip to primary navigation

 Best smoked corn on the cob pin with text title overlay.

-This is the best smoked corn on the cob and it's so easy to make that even a beginner will have no problem with this recipe!
-Toss it in your Traeger, or any other smoker, and forget about it until it's time to slather it in some seasoned butter and dig in.
+This smoked corn on the cob is so easy to make that even a beginner will have no problem with this recipe!
+Toss it in your Traeger or any other smoker, and forget about it until it's time to slather it in some seasoned butter and dig in.
 Smoked corn on the cob will be your new favorite way to enjoy corn!

 Easy Smoked Corn On The Cob